EEEManchester/MallARD_Pixhwak/README.md

 > Tools/environment_install/install-prereqs-ubuntu-py3.sh -y
 > ```

-Reload the path (log-out and log-in to make permanent):
+Reload the path (log-out and log-in to make permanent) to store the new paths to all those tools:
 ```
 . ~/.profile
 ```